mulesoft/api-console/README.md

 ### Embed as an HTML element

-The API Console was built on top of a new Web Components specification.
+The API Console was built on top of the new Web Components specification.
 When you include sources of the console into your web application it registers a new HTML element, `<api-console>`.
 You can use this element in the same way as any other element on the page or web application.
 For example, you can embed the console into your blog post or as a part of a press release.
 Your users can explore your API without being redirected to another web page.

 First, use [bower] to install the console and its dependencies: